Zatch Bell!: Video games

 A number of video games have been created featuring characters of the Zatch Bell! series, with all but one being action or fighting games.
-Thus far, the majority of the games have only been published in Japan, but three have been imported and localized in North America.
+Three games were imported and localized in North America.
 Zatch Bell!
 Electric Arena, initially released on December 12, 2003, for the Game Boy Advance, was the very first video game for the series.
 The second game titled Zatch Bell!
 Mamodo Battles, which debuted on March 25, 2004, for the PlayStation 2 and GameCube, became the first console game installment based on the series.
 Lastly, Zatch Bell!
-Mamodo Fury was released on December 2, 2004 for PlayStation 2 and is the only North American release for the GameCube.
-A fourth game titled Zatch Bell!
-Electric Arena 2 was intended to be released in North America, but the plan never materialized.
+Mamodo Fury was released on December 2, 2004, for PlayStation 2 and is the only North American release for the GameCube.
 A video card game based on the series' CCG is the only installment not featuring in-combat form of gameplay.
 Eighting, Banpresto, and Bandai oversaw the development and publication of the Zatch Bell! games; since the merging of Bandai and Namco in 2004, GameCube versions are published under Namco Bandai Games.

+A smartphone RPG game, titled Konjiki no Gash Bell!!
+Towa no Kizuna no Nakama-tachi (金色のガッシュベル!! 永遠の絆の仲間たち), developed by Neowiz, is set to be released in 2023, with a closed beta test taking place in mid-September.
+The game was released on January 17, 2024.
+It ended service on January 31, 2025.